-Both the amount consumed on each occasion and the number of teenagers who drink at all are falling.
+Both the amount of alcohol consumed on each occasion and the percentage of young people who have ever drunk at all are falling.
 And the number who drink a fairly large amount of alcohol every month has declined too.
-The number of ninth graders who have been drunk before the age of 13 has fallen from 20 per cent in 2000 to just over 5 per cent in 2018.
-But the fact that the trend is moving in the right direction doesn’t mean that you, as a parent, can sit back and relax.
-Your job now is to make sure that this trend doesn’t reverse.
+The number of ninth graders who have been drunk before the age of 14 has fallen from 20 per cent in 2000 to 5 per cent in 2020.
+It’s good that we have been seeing this positive progress for some years now.
+But that doesn’t mean that you, as a parent, can sit back and relax.
+Your job now is to make sure that the curve can continue downwards.

 Not drinking is strong.
 It shows you have self-respect.